fluent-meaning-symbiotic/sip_whitepaper/docs/2025_feb_9_whitepaper.md

     - **`SemanticThemeTokensIntent`**: Defines a set of semantic tokens for styling and theming.
     - **`SemanticTestIntent`**: Defines tests to validate the behavior of another SemanticIntent (e.g., a `SemanticCommandIntent` or `SemanticUiIntent`).

+  - **Semantic Intent Framework:** A set of core classes and interfaces (`SemanticCommand`, `SemanticCommandHandler`, `SemanticCommandInvoker`) that provide the structural foundation for building SIP applications.
+Use these components when generating command and handler code.

+    - **Semantic Command Invoker:** A central component for dispatching and managing Semantic Commands.
+Ensure UI and other components invoke commands through the `SemanticCommandInvoker`.

   - **SemanticTypeIntents examples:**

     - **`InputEventTypeIntent`**: Abstract base type for SemanticIntents representing user input events (e.g., `DirectionalInputTypeIntent`, `KeyboardDirectionalInputTypeIntent`, `TouchSwipeDirectionalInputTypeIntent`).

 - **3.2.
 LLM Meaning Partner: Collaborative Meaning Creation:**